Airboat: Overview

-In the United States, a typical good-quality airboat in 2004 would have cost between $33,000 and $70,000.
-In a developing country like Iraq, however, an airboat could be purchased for as little as 2.5 million Iraqi dinars, or $2,147.
-In spite of their high cost, airboats are very widely used by civilians and tour operators: there are 12,164 airboats, 1,025 of them commercial, in Florida alone as of December 2017.
-Airboats are widely used in other Gulf Coast states, especially Louisiana, but they can be found in rivers, marshes, and icy areas around the world, from Nebraska to Siberia.
+In the United States, a typical good-quality airboat in 2004 cost between $33,000 and $70,000.
+In a developing country like Iraq, however, an airboat may be purchased for as little as 2.5 million Iraqi dinars, or $2,147.

+Because of their specialized design and limited mobility beyond the conditions they are designed for, airboats represent a small fraction of total watercraft.
+As of December 2017 there were 12,164 airboats, 1,025 of which were commercial, in the state of Florida.
+Airboats are widely used in other Gulf Coast states, especially Louisiana.